REEEYZ/legendary-robot/proposal.md

  Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
 We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description
 It is often difficult to keep track of all of events in a day and their details, especially for students.
-So we need a special calendar to manage all of our events including lectures, exams, assignments.
+So we need a special calendar to manage all of our events including lectures, exams, assignments in a simpler way.
+The Calendar Lite can help resolve this problem.
+Using Calendar Lite, the users can easily manage all of their events in a short time.

 ## Questions to answer for Exercise #2